Asanjena/tech230_github_ssh/README.md

 ```
 git clone git@github.com:Asanjena/tech230_github_ssh.git
 ```
-5. Finally, 'ls' to see if the repo folder appears.
+5. Finally, 'ls' to see if the repo folder appears